Vivekbhatt02/ReelStream/README.md

-# 🎬 Vertical Video Feed App
+# 🎬 ReelStream

-A simple fullscreen vertical video feed app built with **React**, **Tailwind CSS**, and **Framer Motion**.
+A video feed app built with **React**, **Tailwind CSS**, and **Framer Motion**.
 Inspired by Instagram Reels or TikTok — this app lets users scroll through videos, like them, comment, and view more info in a sliding drawer.

+ReelStream is a modern, mobile-first web application that mimics the behavior of popular short-form video platforms like Instagram Reels and TikTok.
+Built using React.js and styled with Tailwind CSS, the app delivers a smooth and immersive user experience with vertical, fullscreen videos and interactive overlays.

+Users can scroll through a stack of videos — one at a time — and interact with each video via action buttons (Like, Comment, Share).
+An optional “More Info” drawer can be expanded to view additional details like the video title, description, and a thumbnail reference.
+Transitions and animations are powered by Framer Motion, providing a seamless and engaging UI flow.

+This project showcases a responsive design, support for both online and locally stored video assets, and clean, modular code structure, making it suitable for both production use cases and portfolio demonstrations.

 ---